Crowns and Bridges – Bountiful Dental

 Our crowns are created from the latest technology.
 Your crown can have a very long lifespan.
 We use a material called Zirconia that is white and extremely strong.
 We also offer gold crowns by request.

 What’s the difference between a crown and a bridge?
 Bridges and crowns are made from the same materials, using the same processes.
 The difference is that bridges have more teeth involved in the preperation.
-If you are missing three or more teeth in a row, a bridge can be made to fill in the space.
+If you are missing one or more teeth in a row, a bridge can be made to fill in the space.
 The bridge would attach to two teeth at either end, and the middle tooth/teeth rest on the gums.
 It is a permanent fixture once glued in, it does not come in and out like partial dentures.

 What to expect during a crown appointment: